wdporter/i-am-that-vuepress/90-surrender-to-your-own-self/readme.md

 **Q:**&ensp;Why then be at all concerned?

 **M:**&ensp;But you are concerned!
 And you will be concerned as long as the picture clashes with your own sense of truth, love and beauty.
 The desire for harmony and peace is in eradicable.
 But once it is fulfilled, the concern ceases and physical life becomes effortless and below the level of attention.
 Then, even in the body you are not born.
-To be embodied or bodyless is the same to you.
+To be embodied or bodiless is the same to you.
 You reach a point where nothing can happen to you.
 Without body, you cannot be killed; without possessions, you cannot be robbed; without the mind, you cannot be deceived.
 There is no point where a desire or fear can hook on.
 As long as no change can happen to you, what else matters?

 **Q:**&ensp;Somehow I do not like the idea of dying.